vivid-planet/comet/docs/docs/sentry/index.md

 sidebar_position: 16
 ---

 SentryModule is a NestJS module that integrates Sentry for error tracking.
-To use the Module, import it into your application's root module and call the `forRootAsync` method.
+To use the module, import it into your application's root module and call the `forRootAsync` method.
 For more detailed configurations and advanced usage please visit [Sentry](https://docs.sentry.io/platforms/javascript/guides/node/configuration/).

 ```ts
 // app.module.ts